PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Evaluation

-\para{Library Pre-processing} We pre-process the libraries before analyzing them to account for limitations in the static analysis framework (\S\ref{SEC:IMPLEMENTATION}) and improve the correctness of the AST.
-We make manual source code modifications ($<$10 LoC) when the library class uses newer Python features of Python that Joern's front-end parser does not support, like generic type inheritance and type variables, or when the analysis misidentifies an imported library alias.
 For libraries that provide type hints in docstrings, which Joern does not parse, we copy (but do not modify) the hints as type annotations ($<$100 LoC).
 We manually copy dependencies into the analysis scope when discovered during policy generation.
 Because model loading policies are compositional, we pre-compute policies for some frequently reused dependencies, including classes from the Python standard library and PyTorch, and save them in a class ``cache'' for \tool to access when it recognizes one of the classes in its analysis.
-Due to the complexity and prevalence of dynamically dispatched and C code implementations in PyTorch, we supplement our analysis of PyTorch modules with the \weightsonly in the class cache.
+Due to the complexity and prevalence of dynamically dispatched and C code implementations in PyTorch, we supplement our analysis of PyTorch modules with the \weightsonly policy in the class cache.